bgerrard5392/Kickstarter-analysis-Brian-Gerrard/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-   - Kickstarters launched during the middle months (May, June, July) are more successful than those launched any other time in the year.
+   - It is safe to say that Kickstarters that launch during the middle months of the year (May, June, July) are more successful than those launched any other time in the year.
    - This is where I'm putting my second conclusion.....

 - What can you conclude about the Outcomes based on Goals?